Get your free estimate now! 410-546-2210

 Locally owned and operated, Alarm Engineering has been securing Delmarva since 1985.
 In that time, we have developed a reputation for integrity, reliability, and quality with our emphasis on superior service to our customers.
 We know you have many choices when it comes to your security system, so here are some things you should know about us.

 Alarm Engineering is leading provider of electronic security systems and services in Delaware and the Eastern Shores of Maryland and Virginia.
 From integrated home security systems with home automation and video to large enterprise-level integrated systems and small business solutions, our highly trained and professional staff will get the job done right.
-As an Authorized Alarm.com dealer, we offer exclusive Crash and Smash technology, Geo-Fencing, Doorbell Camera and LiftMaster Garage Control as part of our Home Automation offerings.
+As an Authorized Alarm.com dealer, we offer exclusive Crash and Smash technology, Geo-Fencing and LiftMaster Garage Control, and the Doorbell Camera as part of our Home Automation offerings.